| | |

 This post contains affiliate links including Amazon affiliate links.

-These delicious pumpkin oatmeal pancakes are a must-have this fall!
+These delicious oat flour pumpkin pancakes are a must-have this fall!
 They are made completely with a blender and use oats as the flour.

 They are made within 20 minutes.
 We all need easy recipes, right?
 You just pour the ingredients into a blender and pour the batter onto a hot griddle to make these easy pumpkin pancakes